AdobeDocs/experience-manager-64.en/help/assets/managing-multiple-assets.md

 >
 >The bulk editing methods work for assets available in a folder or a collection.
 For the assets that are available across folders or match a common criteria, it is possible to update the metadata in bulk from asset search results.

-## Editing metadata properties of multiple assets {#editing-metadata-properties-of-multiple-assets}
+## Edit metadata properties of multiple assets {#editing-metadata-properties-of-multiple-assets}

 1. In the Assets user interface, navigate to the location of the assets you want to edit.
 1. Select the assets for which you want to edit common properties.